 The Marigot Beach Club experience includes a PA at the touch of a button to arrange trips and hotel transfers.
 On return to your room, you’re greeted with a treat – whether it’s a bottle of chilled beer or freshly baked crisps; there’s also a fully stocked and complimentary fridge and a gift wrapped bottle of Chairman’s Reserve rum on arrival.

 An absolute must, even if you’re just visiting Marigot Bay, is a visit to their distillery inspired Rum Cave.
 Inside, you’ll embark on a fabulous tasting experience where’ll you’ll get to learn all about how rum is made in Saint Lucia.

-With two beautiful pools, an invigorating Auriga spa and gym, stunning restaurants and those uninterrupted views out over the marina and bay, Marigot Bay’s superb amenities, relaxing, intimate atmosphere and surrounding tropical greenery really will have you believing you’ve stumbled upon your own little piece of paradise… and you’d be right.
+With two beautiful pools, an invigorating spa and gym, stunning restaurants and those uninterrupted views out over the marina and bay, Marigot Beach Club’s superb amenities, relaxing, intimate atmosphere and surrounding tropical greenery really will have you believing you’ve stumbled upon your own little piece of paradise… and you’d be right.